RayBB/awesome-social-enterprise/README.md

 * Offers free and paid courses to help individuals create social change

 ## Fellowships
-* [Year Here](https://yearhere.org/) - 1 year social enterprise fellowship to build an organization based in London
+* [Year Here](https://yearhere.org/) - One year social enterprise fellowship to build an organization based in London
-* [Acumen Academy Fellowship](https://acumenacademy.org/fellowship) - 1 year fellowship with the goal of equipping individuals with the tools to tackle issues in their communities
+* [Acumen Academy Fellowship](https://acumenacademy.org/fellowship) - One year fellowship with the goal of equipping individuals with the tools to tackle issues in their communities

 ## Institutions 🏫
 Academic institutions researching social enterprise: